-- Outsourcing bookkeeping to India means hiring Indian accounting professionals to handle your financial records, reporting, tax preparation, and compliance remotely using cloud-based accounting software like QuickBooks, Xero, or NetSuite.
+- Outsourcing bookkeeping to India means hiring Indian accounting professionals to manage your financial records, tax preparation, and compliance remotely using cloud-based accounting software like QuickBooks Online, Xero, or NetSuite.

-- The most commonly outsourced bookkeeping services include general ledger management, accounts payable and receivable, payroll processing, tax filing, bank reconciliations, financial reporting, and CFO advisory support.
+- You can outsource general ledger maintenance, accounts payable and receivable, payroll processing, tax returns services, bank reconciliations, financial statements, and CFO advisory support.

 Ready to outsource your bookkeeping team to India?
 Contact us today!